-Question: I've read that index funds are the smartest choice for someone like me who's interested in long-term, low-fee, passive investing.
+Question: I've read that index funds are the smartest choice for someone like me who's interested in low-cost investing over the long term.
 But there are so many to choose from!
 How do I go about picking a fund that will be worth holding onto for years? -- Helen, New Orleans

-The Investing Answer: Great question, Helen.
+Answer: Great question, Helen.
 I personally love investing in index funds.
-They're an excellent choice for 401(k)s and other retirement plans as well as normal investment accounts -- especially if you don't want to have to spend hours researching your mutual fund performance every quarter.
+They're an excellent diversified investment for 401k plans, IRAs and other retirement plans as well as taxable investment accounts -- especially if you don't want to have to spend hours researching your mutual fund performance every quarter.

 Because index funds track market indexes, they don't have portfolio managers actively buying and selling investments within the funds as regular mutual funds do.
 And with less activity from the portfolio manager, index funds often carry much lower expense fees and are potentially less risky than normal mutual funds with managers who try timing the market.

 That also means that you, the investor, don't need to carefully compare the performance of the fund to the market index's performance because with an index fund, you're essentially investing in the market you're comparing against.

 In short, index funds are a low-cost, hassle-free way to diversify into several different investment types at once -- and for the long-haul.

 How to be Fully Diversified with Index Funds

 Before we dive into the various types of index funds, let's talk big picture -- your investment mix.

 Remember, everyone's investment portfolio is different.
 Yours should be made up of different investment types that fit your age and risk tolerance, so do your research on portfolio allocation or talk to a trusted advisor for more help on that.